Why Would I Be Referred to a Neurologist?

 Multiple Sclerosis

 Multiple Sclerosis, or MS, is a progressive and chronic condition causing numbness, weakness, and tingling sensations because it affects your brain and spinal cord.
-Because MS is a progressive disease, symptoms may change over time or be varied throughout the disease.
+Because MS is a progressive disease, symptoms may change over time or vary throughout the disease.
 Neurologists help diagnose MS and provide treatment plans based on the severity and progress of the disease.

 How Can I Prepare for a Neurology Appointment?